David Skaggs: After Congress

 After retiring in 1999, Skaggs served as an adjunct professor at the University of Colorado and as executive director of the Center for Democracy & Citizenship at the Council for Excellence in Government for several years before moving back to Colorado to serve as executive director of the state Department of Higher Education from 2007 until resigning in 2009.
 His resignation raised eyebrows at the time, as no specific resignation reason was given; Skaggs merely cited a dispute with Gov. Bill Ritter.
 Skaggs was appointed the first chair of the board of the new Office of Congressional Ethics (OCE) in 2008.
 After control of the House changed to the Republicans in 2010, former Florida Representative and CIA Director Porter Goss became OCE board chair, with Skaggs as co-chair.

 Additionally, Skaggs was a member of the U. S. Public Interest Declassification Board from 2005 to 2016.
 Skaggs also served as co-chair of the Constitution Project's bipartisan War Powers Committee.
 He serves on the boards of trustees of the National Endowment for Democracy and the American University of Iraq.
 He received the 2017 Distinguished Service Award from the U.S. Association of Former Members of Congress.

 The National Oceanic and Atmospheric Administration's David E. Skaggs Research Center in Boulder, Colorado, for which he secured funding, is named in his honor.
 He now is affiliated with the Denver office of Dentons, where he works as a senior strategic advisor and independent consultant.
 He leads the legal team in a federal lawsuit challenging the constitutionality of Colorado's so-called Taxpayer Bill of Rights ("TABOR").

 In January 2023, Skaggs was one of several applicants to fill the Colorado House District 12 seat vacated by the resignation of Rep. Tracey Bernett.
 The committee elected Louisville councilman Kyle Brown for the seat.

+Skaggs endorsed an uncommitted vote in the 2024 Colorado Democratic presidential primary.
+In a column for The Denver Post, he praised Joe Biden's presidency but expressed doubt over his odds at re-election, and wrote that "he should step aside, as Lyndon Johnson did in March 1968 [...] preserve the splendid legacy he has earned, and avoid the embarrassment he doesn't deserve".

+In July 2024, after Joe Biden's poorly received performance in the first presidential debate on June 27, and subsequent calls for him to suspend his campaign, Skaggs organized 24 former members of Congress to sign a letter asking Biden to drop out of the race.